 The latter will be played by Andersen, who recently showed off his parkour skills in a Spider-Man ad for Sony, while the former will be played by Clarke who will soon star in her first feature, The Moon and the Sun.

 "The Star Wars universe has always been about discovering and nurturing young talent and in casting Episode VII we wanted to remain absolutely faithful to this tradition," said producer and Lucasfilm president Kathleen Kennedy.
 "We are delighted that so many travelled to see us at the open casting calls and that we have been able to make Crystal and Pip a part of the film."
-Abu Dhabi filming wrapped in May

 Filming in Abu Dhabi wrapped back in May, but continues at London's Pinewood Studios.

 In August production will go on a two-week hiatus while Ford continues to recover from his ankle injury believed to have been caused by a malfunctioning Millennium Falcon door.

 The actor is said to be "doing well and is looking forward to returning to the set soon", with principal photography on track to wrap in the autumn.

 Star Wars: Episode VII has a scheduled release date of 18 December, 2015.